kaikeru/blog/content/post/20190313-useDockerBuild.md

 In my current position, we define continuous integration builds for all our projects in a `Dockerfile`.
 For us, Docker provides a set of guarantees that are perfect for CI.

 * Docker builds are reproducible.
-* Docker is runnable on any system that supports Docker.
+* Docker is available on every major OS.
 * Docker produces universal artifacts.

 ## Builds are Reproducible Everywhere